FormLiss/Formliss-EMS/README.md

 * The Formliss EMS MVP provides a solid foundation.
 Future iterations will expand functionalities to include:

   * Advanced error tracking with root cause analysis.
   * Integration with Warehouse Management Systems (WMS) for data exchange.
   * Gamification and reward systems to motivate employees.

 ### Security:

 * Formliss EMS prioritizes data security with secure cloud storage and role-based access control.
+* Formliss EMS uses SSL encryption to protect data in transit, and provides suggestions for securing data at rest.
 #### Conclusion:

 * Formliss EMS provides a user-friendly and affordable solution for warehouse managers to streamline employee management, improve performance, and optimize operations.
 Start your free trial today and unleash the full potential of your workforce!

 #### Core Technologies
-* For a glimpse at some of the core technologies used to build and implement Formliss EMS, take a look at our [Technology Stack](https://github.com/Formliss/ems/blob/master/documentation/core_technologies.md)
+* For a glimpse at some of the core technologies used to build and implement Formliss EMS, take a look at our [Technology Stack](documentation/core_technologies.md)

+#### Pre-Beta Goals
+* Formliss EMS is currently in the pre-beta stage of development.
+We are working closely with our customers to identify and prioritize our next steps.
+For a look at our stated pre-beta/pre-release goals, take a look at our [Pre-Beta Goals](documentation/pre_beta_goals.md)